mandi7469/Mern-Auth/README.md

 ## Description

-This is a full-stack stack register and login page.
+Built a full-stack stack register and login page using MERN.
 The application uses authentication, authorization, encrypting password, user tracking with a cookie, and utilizes React-hot-toast notifactions.

 ## Table of Contents